-Just had an offer accepted on a new build apartment in Port Isaac.
-Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build conveyancing.
+The estate agent has sent us the confirmation of our purchase of a new build flat in Port Isaac.
+Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
+What sort of enquires would be asked in new build legal work.

-Set out below is a sample of a selection of leasehold new build enquiries that you can expect your new-build leasehold conveyancing in Port Isaac
+Here is a sample of a few leasehold new build enquiries that you may expect your new-build leasehold conveyancing in Port Isaac